Creative Ways to Celebrate National Nursing Assistants Appreciation Week

 Remember, the details count for each CNA, so each healthcare facility should evaluate what gift would be best received by their nursing assistants.

-Organize wellness activities in or outside the workplace for CNAs.
+Organize wellness activities, both in and outside the workplace, for CNAs.
 These include outdoor group walks or hikes, workshops, dialogue spaces, training spaces, step-counter competitions, and more.
 Healthcare facilities can look for activities that support and encourage their CNAs.

 CNAs need and deserve time to relax.
-Arrange a list of your CNAs' with a local spa and have them make an appointment for a massage during their time off.
+Compile a list of your CNAs with a local spa and have them schedule a massage during their time off.
 Healthcare facilities can also encourage the practice of mindfulness in the workplace, which may help with communication, stress, and attention to detail.

-Saying "thank you" to CNAs is one of the most essential parts of celebrating this important week.
+Saying "thank you" to CNAs is one of the most essential parts of celebrating Appreciation Week and every day after it.
 Whether each healthcare facility does a big or a small celebration for their CNAs, receiving a thank you from their colleagues and supervisors will help them feel appreciated.

 We hope that every healthcare facility finds a way to celebrate its CNAs and, above all, recognize the indispensable work that these nursing professionals do on a daily basis.